A Guide to the Scottish Highlands in Winter

 2. Private Loch Ness Winter Cruise

-3. Explore Quiet Winter Trails in Glen Affric
+3. Walk the winter trails in Glen Affric

-4. A Winter Whisky Journey on the Malt Whisky Trail
+4. Follow the Malt Whisky Trail in winter

 6. Christmas Shopping in Inverness’ Independent Boutiques